hnlearndev/blog/contents/posts/0004-20250905-deploy-my-own-blog-finally.md

 - Rust and Leptos are the future, promising but not yet mature.
 - Many Rust crates are not even in their stable versions yet, so breaking changes will always be a part of the game.
-- Dependencies do not always guarantee backward compatablity (especially in beta version under fast pace developement)
+- Dependencies do not always guarantee backward compatibility (especially in beta version under fast pace development)
 - The Leptos framework is rising, yet can hardly be found in production.

 Your best guess?